Nebucatnetzer/restic-qt/README.md

 source venv/bin/activate
 ```

-Finally you can install Borg-Qt and it's dependencies.
+Finally you can install Restic-Qt and it's dependencies.

 ```bash
 pip3 install -e .
 ```

-You're now all set to work on Borg-Qt.
+You're now all set to work on Restic-Qt.
 It's a good idea to run the tests before
 starting.
 You can do this with the following command from the root of the
 repository.